Call us for a quote on 0345 230 2323

 25 + £500

-You will only receive the full Sum Insured if this is a true reflection of the horse’s market value.
-It is important to remember that an insurance company will pay out for the market value of the horse up to the Sum Insured.
+You will only receive the sum insured if this is a true reflection on the horse’s market value.
+It is important to remember that an insurance company will pay out for the market value of the horse at the time of loss up to the sum insured.
 If the market value is deemed to be lower than the sum insured, any claim settlement will be adjusted accordingly.

 1. Immediate emergency euthanasia where a condition is so severe that immediate euthanasia is required to relieve incurable and excessive pain and no other options of treatment are available.